Preston-Landers/Prompt-Like-A-Pro/README.md

 This goes back to the point about bouncing results between different models.
 You can use different models for different tasks, and switch between them as needed, and ask each to critique the other's results.
+Asking for a "senior architect" [persona](#craft-a-persona-for-the-model) to critique a plan produced by another model is one of the most powerful  techniques I have found.

 #### Profile customization